kovansky/midas/README.md

 ## What am I?

-Midas is an web application that allows to generate static websites using SSGs using data from headless CMS.
+Midas is a web application that allows to generate static websites using SSGs using data from headless CMS.

 ## How does it work?